-Once enrolled in the Environmental Law Clinic, students may not withdraw from the course without specific written authorization from a Program Director.
+Once enrolled in the Environmental Law Clinic, students may not withdraw from the course without specific written authorization from the Program Director.

-DELAWARE CIVIL CLINIC - No Slots Available for Spring 2014
+DELAWARE CIVIL CLINIC - Spring 2015, Registration

-The Delaware Civil Clinic (DCC) provides free legal services to indigent clients with civil legal problems.
-The DCC operates in conjunction with Delaware Volunteer Legal Services (DVLS), the probono arm of the Delaware State Bar Association.
-Third year student attorneys are admitted to the limited practice of law pursuant to Delaware Supreme Court Rule 56 and represent clients in Family Court.
-Clinic students learn practical legal skills such as interviewing, counseling, negotiating, and trial advocacy in the representation of actual clients.
-The Clinic is a one semester course for 6 credits.
-Third year students attorneys are expected to work twenty (20) hours a week.
-Student duties include: Client & Witness Interviews Trial Preparation Negotiation Litigation Intake & Case Assessment Community Outreach (Students are expected to work through school vacations during the semester and may be required to keep court dates during the final exam period.)
-The clinic may also accept second year students for 2 credits depending on space availability, to do limited work in the clinic for approximately seven (7) hours per week.
-Students enrolled in the Clinic are able to satisfy some of their Delaware Bar Clerkship requirements through participation in the DCC.
-Students must be available every Friday for court rotation, trial observation, and hearings.
-Students participating in the Delaware Civil Clinic must attend a trial and training session prior to, and one Friday at the beginning of the semester.
+The Delaware Civil Clinic (DCC) provides free legal services to survivors of domestic violence, living below the poverty level, seeking civil legal representation, in obtaining protection from abuse orders, custody, visitation, and preparing divorce petitions.
+Legal representation also may include preparing wills, power of attorney, and health care directives for elderly and terminally ill Delawareans.
+The DCC operates in conjunction with Delaware Volunteer Legal Services, Inc. (DVLS), the pro bono arm of the Delaware State Bar Association.

+Third year DCC students are admitted to the limited practice of law, as Certified Legal Interns, pursuant to Delaware Supreme Court Rule 56 and represent clients in Family Court.
+DCC students learn practical legal skills in the representation of actual clients.

+The DCC is a one semester course for 6 credits.
+Third year students are expected to work a minimum of twenty (20) hours a week.
+Student duties include:

+- Intake and Case Assessment

+- Client & Witness Interviews

+- Conduct Factual and Legal Investigations

+- Prepare Memorandum of Law

+- Prepare Legal Documents (petitions, motions, etc.)

+- Trial Preparation (trial strategy, opening statements, direct and cross examinations, evidentiary issues, etc.)

+- Negotiation

+- Litigation

+- Community Outreach

+Students are expected to work through school vacations during the semester and may be required to keep court dates during the final exam period.

+The DCC may also accept second year students for 2 credits depending on space availability, to do limited work in the clinic for approximately seven (7) hours per week.

+Students enrolled in the DCC are able to satisfy some of their Delaware Bar Clerkship requirements through participation in the DCC.

+Students must be available every Friday for court rotation, trial observation, and hearings; every Tuesday for team meetings and class; and to work a four-hour scheduled telephone intake duty for the Legal Help Link (8:45 AM to 12:45 PM or 12:45 PM to 4:45 PM, Monday through Thursday).
+Students participating in the DCC must also attend all Friday training sessions beginning the first week of classes.
 These sessions are mandatory and will take place during business hours.

-The perfect applicant for the Delaware Civil Clinic is a student who has taken Family Law, Interviewing and Counseling, Negotiations, Trial Advocacy or Domestic Violence/Violence Against Women Seminar; who has an undergraduate degree or experience in social work; who believes that the poor should have equal access to civil justice; and who may be inclined to take the Delaware Bar.
-The Clinic will, however, accept applications from students who have any of the above qualifications.
-Once enrolled in the Delaware Civil Clinic, students may not withdraw from the course without specific written authorization from a Program Director.
+Once enrolled in the Delaware Civil Clinic, students may not withdraw from the course without specific written authorization from the Program Director.

-VETERANS LAW CLINIC - Spring 2014, Registration
+VETERANS LAW CLINIC - Spring 2015, Registration

-History: The Veterans Law Clinic is a pro bono litigation program co-sponsored by Delaware Volunteer Legal Services and Widener University School of Law.
-The Veterans Law Clinic provides free legal assistance to veterans residing in Pennsylvania and Delaware.
-It began operations in the Fall of 1997.
+History: The Veterans Law Clinic provides free legal representation to veterans residing in Delaware, Pennsylvania and New Jersey.
 Prof. Susan Saidel is the current Program Director.

-Type & Kind of Clients and Cases: The Veterans Law Clinic represents veterans with disabilities stemming from their time in the military service, who have been denied compensation from the U.S. Department of Veterans Affairs.
-Student interns will represent disabled veterans through all phases of the case from intake and initial interviews, investigation and gathering of documentary evidence, working with forensic experts, administrative hearings, and appellate brief writing.
+Type & Kind of Clients and Cases: The Veterans Law Clinic represents veterans with disabilities stemming from their time in the military service who have been denied compensation from the U.S. Department of Veterans Affairs.
+Student interns will represent disabled veterans through all phases of the case from intake and initial interviews, investigation and gathering of documentary evidence, working with forensic experts, representing clients at administrative hearings, and appellate brief writing.

-Students may also work on other legal issues facing veterans, and will be required to attend at least one outreach event during the semester.
+Students may also work on other legal issues facing veterans, and will be required to attend several outreach events during the semester to provide legal services.